sonic-net/SONiC/doc/ssh_config.md

 ##### Flow diagram
 ![ssh_flow_community](ssh_flow_community.png)
 #### 1.7.1 <a name='Flow description'></a>Flow description
-When the feature is enabled, users by using [auto-generated SONIC CLI](https://github.com/sonic-net/SONiC/blob/master/doc/cli_auto_generation/cli_auto_generation.md) or modifying the DB manually, will set ssh server policies/configuration (see options below) by modifing CONF_DB in SSH_GLOBAL_TABLE.
+When the feature is enabled, by modifying the DB manually, user will set ssh server policies/configuration (see options below) by modifing CONF_DB in SSH_GLOBAL_TABLE.

 The hostcfgd daemon will be extended to listen to ssh policies/configurations from SSH_GLOBAL table, parse the inputs and set the new policies to ssh config files, and update ssh server afterwards.